 #5: Quebec City

-Quebec is one of the most beautiful cities in Canada.
+One place to consider on a Michigan to Canada Road trip is Quebec – one of the most beautiful cities in Canada.
 It looks more like a European city than a North American Metropolis.
 Of course, you probably already know the explanation.

-Quebec province was originally colonized by France.
-The French had such a big influence on the province that the entire province still uses French as its official language.
+Quebec province was initially colonized by France.
+The French had such a significant influence on the province that the entire province still uses French as its official language.

 #6: Banff National Park